ethanselzer/react-cursor-position/README.md

 **shouldDecorateChildren** : Boolean - Suppress decoration of child components by setting this prop false.
 Defaults to true.

+**shouldStopTouchMovePropagation** : Boolean - Stop touchmove event bubbling when react-cursor-position is active.
+Defaults to false.

 **style** : Object - Style to be applied to the div rendered by react-cursor-position.